 Age two can make it challenging to slow down and appreciate the moments in the midst of what seems like tantrum city.
 But, there is also SO much to be in awe of at this age — two-year-olds are genuinely amazing!
 I found it amazing to watch my daughter and now my two-year-old son pick up on new skills and watch their excitement for learning or trying something new.
 Seeing things through the eyes of a two-year-old is an amazing way to appreciate this busy age.

 3. Tune into Their Creativity

 When my daughter turned two, she became more and more interested in arts and crafts.
 She hasn’t stopped now that she is a little over three!
-At age two, it was so fun to see her creative side come out, and it opened the doors for us to do even more 1:1 activities together.
+It was so fun to see her creative side come out at age two, and it opened the doors for us to do even more 1:1 activities together.
 Plus, watching her creative side come out allowed me to dip my toes into my creative side too.